Export and import directives have several syntax variants.

 export default ['Jan', 'Feb', 'Mar','Apr', 'Aug', 'Sep', 'Oct', 'Nov', 'Dec'];

-export class { // Error! (non-default export needs a name)
+default, such export would give an error:export class { // Error! (non-default export needs a name)

 constructor() {}